logic-seminar-verona/website/posts/main/2020-03-09-short-course.md

 **Registration**\
 Participation is free.
-Participants not affiliated at the University of Verona are kindly asked to register by send an e-mail to [Giulio Fellin](giulio.fellin@univr.it) no later than 27 February 2020.
+Participants not affiliated at the University of Verona are kindly asked to register by sending an e-mail to [Giulio Fellin](giulio.fellin@univr.it) no later than 27 February 2020.

 **Acknowledgements**\
 This compact course is run as part of the "[Mathematics Mini-Courses](http://www.di.univr.it/?ent=ciclosem&idC=147)" of the University of Verona,